karllhughes/personal-blog-5/_posts/2017-11-03-api-strat-2017-presentation.md

 date: 2017-11-03
 img: https://i.imgur.com/Pi78blE.jpg
 categories:
-  - Software Engineering
-  - API Development
+  - Archive
 ---

-This year, I decided to make speaking at a conference one of my goals (and [I made a big list of conferece CFP dates that you can use as well](https://www.karllhughes.com/posts/tech-conference-cfps)).
+This year, I decided to make speaking at a conference one of my goals (and I made a big list of conferece CFP dates that you can use as well).
 A couple months ago I was invited to speak at the Linux Foundation's [API Strategy & Practice Conference](http://events.linuxfoundation.org/events/apistrat) in Portland, Oregon.

 At the conference, I gave a presentation on API testing which you can now watch here: